-Objective: INVESTIGATE THE CAMPUS CLIMATE AND INCREASE KNOWLEDGE REGARDING THE WOMEN FACULTY, ESPECIALLY HISPANICS, IN STEM.
+Objective: INVESTIGATE THE CAMPUS CLIMATE PRE-, MID-, AND POST-ADVANCE; INCREASE KNOWLEDGE ABOUT WOMEN FACULTY, ESPEACIALLY HISPANICS, IN STEM ACADEMIC FIELDS

 - Campus Climate Change Study.
 A quantitative study of climate change through the use of a longitudinal survey

 - As part of our ADVANCE initiative, we will survey the state of the campus climate at the beginning, middle, and at the end of the ADVANCE project period at both the general faculty and academic administrative leadership levels.
 The survey instrument will be informed by our baseline climate survey, the results of which are included in the narrative of this proposal.
 It will also include a series of questions related to the Psychologically Friendly Workplace framework (PHW), covering all five areas thereof.
 Questions will range from faculty perceptions about UTPA’s organizational culture and leadership to the physical environment in which they work.
 The survey will be administered electronically to all faculty in at UTPA, and in pencil and paper format for all members of the Academic Affairs Leadership Team.